maxkochubey/ceph-aio/README.md

 # Ceph all-in-one

 Deploying single-node Ceph cluster with HTTP REST gateway for the RADOS object store.
+It may be useful for some testing purposes.
 By default, after installation RadosGW listens on port 8080.

 ## Deploy with Vagrant on local VirtualBox VM